simon-frankau/dirac/README.md

 -------------------------

 I tried creating a simple loader.
 It allows you to encode your binaries as hex, load them and execute them.
-Unfortunately, reading serial data is extremely flakey, and I've yet to work out if this is software or hardware.
-It makes loading binaries over serial near-impossible.
+With a recent fix, this is now working reasonably reliably.
+I can plug the thing in to USB, it'll power itself from the USB port, and I can talk to the monitor at 4800 8-N-1.

 The project then stalled for a long time, and more recently I a) resolved to get this into a state it could be put up onto github, no